AllanLitLam/fake-news-vs-hard-content/README.md

 **Limitations:**
 - Training data came only from fake news samples, which may bias results.
-- A balanced training set or use of LLMs could improve generalization but were outside the scope.
+- A balanced training set or use of LLMs could improve generalization, but was outside the scope.